prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 | 202 | Request Blocked due to mediatype | Java | This impression not sent to the bid adapter because it doesn't support the requested mediatype. |
 | 301 | Response Rejected - Below Floor | Java | The bid response did not meet the floor for this impression. |

+See the [IAB's community extension](https://github.com/InteractiveAdvertisingBureau/openrtb/blob/main/extensions/community_extensions/seat-non-bid.md) for the full list of status codes that may be supported in the future.

 ### OpenRTB Ambiguities

 This section describes the ways in which Prebid Server **implements** OpenRTB spec ambiguous parts.